-Format Paper 1: arithmetic consists of a single test paper.
+F • December 1 with most constitution of a stock to the state of Format Paper 1: arithmetic consists of a single test paper.
 Pupils will have 30 minutes to complete Paper 1 by answering the questions in the test paper.
-Equipment Each pupil will need the equipment specified below: a blue / black pen or a dark pencil ruler.
-Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
-Pupils are not allowed: calculators squared paper tracing paper other mathematical equipment, such as angle measurers or mirrors.
-Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
+Equipment Each pupil will need the equipment specified below: • a dark pencil or blue or black pen • a ruler Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
+Highlighter pens may be used if this is normal classroom practice.
+Pupils are not allowed: • calculators • squared paper • tracing paper • other mathematical equipment, such as angle measurers or mirrors Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
 If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
 If reading to a pupil, you can read words and numbers but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
 There is no specific hearing impairment guidance for this test, but be careful when signing numbers, mathematical signs and words.
 Ensure you do not convey information that would give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
 The example below illustrates how to deal with a common situation.
-Q. Do I need to multiply when I calculate 95% of 240?
-A. I can't tell you, but think hard and try to remember.
+Question: Do I need to multiply when I calculate 95% of 240?
+Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time, who need support from a scribe or reader or who may need a transcript made at the end of the test.
+Before the test begins Review the list of pupils with any particular individual needs, for example, pupils who are allowed additional time, who need support from a scribe or reader or who may need a transcript made at the end of the test.
 It is important that the pupils' names on their tests match the names on the test attendance register.
 Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
 This is so you can remind the pupil to write the correct name on their test paper.
 Write the school's name and DfE number on a board that is visible to all pupils.
 Leave space on the board to write the start and finish times of the test.